donejs/donejs/docs/about.md

 <img class="member-avatar" src="https://avatars1.githubusercontent.com/u/109013?v=3&s=300"/>
 <h4>Mohamed Cherif Bouchelaghem</h4>
 <p>
-Mohamed Cherif BOUCHELAGHEM from Algiers, Algeria, almost a server side developer in day work, JavaScript developer after work hours specially using DoneJS/CanJS.
+Mohamed Cherif BOUCHELAGHEM from Algiers, Algeria, almost a server side developer in day work, JavaScript developer after work hours especially using DoneJS/CanJS.
 He likes to help people to learn and find solutions to issues with DoneJS framework and build applications and code samples that help to show the best from DoneJS/Canjs and learn it faster.
 </p>
 <a href="https://twitter.com/Cherif_b" target="_blank">@Cherif_b</a>
 <a href="https://github.com/cherifGsoul" target="_blank">Github</a>